patarapolw/zh-tw-grammar/README.md

 Using a prompt like this, into [ChatGPT](https://chat.openai.com/) or similar.
 (Then refine contents in the same AI chat,)

 ```
 Make a quiz from this in traditional Chinese only.
-Put explanation for each sections, followed by quiz in each section. quizzes have answer key just before ending the section, but after all of the quizzes in the section.
+Put explanation for each sections, followed by quiz in each section.
-Every section has a translation into Chinese quiz as a part, in addition to grammar understanding.
+Quizzes have answer key just before ending the section.
 Each section has links to online references in traditional Chinese, like Taiwanese Mandarin.
-Add direct links to grammar points in each section. make sure the links are not dead.
+Add direct links to grammar points in each section.
+Make sure the links are not dead.

 [Manually typed markdown contents]
 ```